Win-Win Simple Solution or Financial Disaster?

 - How is a business valued in divorce mediation?
 Experts are necessary to value a business unless the parties simply elect to guess at the value.
 The divorce mediator will not have the skill required to value the business.
 Even if the business is valued by an impartial and qualified expert, will both parties understand the nuanced financial issues related to the business appraisal?

 - Will the family CPA be required to assist with financial issues in the divorce mediation?
 Is the family CPA “loyal” to one party, or will he or she impartially assess tax and other financial issues?
 The family CPA will most likely not have experience in divorce valuations (which are very different than valuations in the real world) and he or she will almost certainly know which spouse he or she will work with after the divorce, which may impact his or her opinions.
+The experience and training of the typical CPA is vastly different than a forensic accountant in family law.

 - Do both parties have comparable negotiating experience and skills?
 Divorce mediation is a negotiation.
 There is a reason why tens of thousands of books have been written and countless courses have been taught about negotiation and negotiation theory.
+The better negotiator wins teh negotiation - the mediation.

 How can a party negotiate a reasonable or fair divorce settlement if they do not know the divorce laws and nuances?
 How can a party know which issues to push and which issues to concede?
-When negotiators are hired in business, politics, sports or any other field, the person hired is an expert in that particular field.
+When negotiators are hired in business, politics, sports, or any other field, the person hired is an expert in that particular field.
 You would not hire a sports agent to negotiate the sale of a business.
 Likewise, it would not be the wisest course of action to attempt to negotiate a divorce settlement if you do not have insight from an experienced divorce lawyer.

-Psychological Dynamics in Divorce Mediation
+Psychological Dynamics in an Orange County Divorce Mediation

 The more financially savvy party or the party with more power in the relationship generally achieves a better result in the divorce mediation.
 The party who is pushing hard for divorce mediation is often the party telling their spouse: